Find a Document

 Innovative Conservation Program

-Metropolitan is always looking for great ideas and ways to do things better.
+Metropolitan is always looking for great ideas and ways to save water.
 This research-focused grant program, in collaboration with the Southern California Gas Company, allows us to form partnerships with public and private organizations to evaluate the potential and reliability of innovative water-saving devices, technologies and strategies.

 Sprinkled throughout Metropolitan’s six-county service area are pockets of learning – conservation demonstration gardens, native garden tour stops, school programs and community workshops all designed to teach about the importance of water.